Pelican-Elegant/elegant/content/Career Advice/career-advice-from-a-fitness-coach.rst

 with your platform and become its ardent worshipper.
 Your call!

-You cannot improve this way.
+You cannot improve with this attitude.

 .. figure:: |filename|/images/career-advice-from-a-fitness-coach-butterfly-on-flower.jpg
     :alt: A butterfly out of its cocoon